Australian-Text-Analytics-Platform/atap-corpus-loader/atap_corpus_loader/view/tooltips/markdown/oni_provider.md

 ### Provider selector
 Select an Oni provider using the dropdown to set the current Oni provider.

-### Visit provider portal
-Click the "Visit provider portal" button to open the current Oni provider portal in a new tab.
+The tooltip of the selector displays the current provider address.

 ### Add provider
 You can add an Oni provider if your data is stored somewhere running an Oni implementation that isn't listed in the dropdown.